-As the holidays near, you may be readying your home to host family or friends for an extended period of time.
-Between the cleaning and meal preparations, don’t forget to give some attention to your home’s plumbing system to avoid potential holiday plumbing disasters.
-Address current concerns now to keep from dealing with that uncomfortable plumbing emergency with a house full of guests.
-If you know you have a clogged toilet or drain, garbage disposal issues or a water heater that doesn’t function properly, have those concerns addressed by a professional plumber before your guests arrive.
+As the holidays near, you may be getting your home ready to host family or friends for an extended period of time.
+Between the cleaning and meal preparations, don’t forget to give some attention to your home’s plumbing system to divert possible holiday plumbing catastrophes.
+Fix existing problems now to avoid dealing with that uncomfortable plumbing emergency with a house full of guests.
+If you know you have a clogged toilet or drain, garbage disposal issues or a water heater that isn’t working correctly, have those concerns addressed by a professional plumber before your guests arrive.

-Do you need to give your drains some seriously overdue attention?
+Should you give your drains some seriously overdue attention?
 You probably use a basic drain cleaning product for when the bathtub is backing up or the kitchen sink doesn’t drain but this short term solution often does not fix the issue.
-Regular drain cleaning or an emergency drain cleaning when you first notice the back-up, can keep your drains from getting clogged and causing murky water and a odor that you would have to explain to those guests.
+Routine drain cleaning or an emergency drain cleaning when you first notice the back-up, can prevent your drains from getting clogged and causing murky water and a odor that you would have to explain to those guests.

-It’s important to know that your garbage disposal can only handle so much, and in many cases, it can’t manage many different types of foods and liquids.
-Consider what you’re putting through your garbage disposal and don’t let it be used as a trash can after the big holiday meal is ended.
-Food items that should not be sent through the garbage disposal include celery, potatoes, carrots, onions, lettuce, grease, oil, fat, bones, egg shells, pastas, rice and coffee.
+It’s essential to understand that your garbage disposal can only handle so much, and in many cases, it can’t handle many different types of foods and liquids.
+Be mindful of what you’re putting through your garbage disposal and don’t let it be used as a trash can after the big holiday meal is ended.
+Food items that should not be sent through the garbage disposal include celery, potatoes, carrots, onions, lettuce, grease, oil, fat, bones, egg shells, pasta, rice, and coffee.
 These types of items are challenging for the disposal blades to grind up and create blockages in your drains.
 Always run cold water when you use your garbage disposal and include a small amount of dish soap when cleaning it.

-If you’ve put off your water heater maintenance, don’t be surprised if your house guests don’t get to enjoy the hottest of showers during their time at your home.
-Don’t forget that newer water heaters are more energy efficient, so if yours is above 10-15 years old, it may be time to consider looking into a new one to be assured you don’t have that sudden burst of cold water for several days in a row.
-And if you’ve got a house full of guests, wait at least 15 minutes between showers to allow time for hot water to replenish.
+If you’ve neglected your water heater maintenance, don’t be surprised if your house guests don’t get to enjoy the hottest of showers during their time at your home.
+Don’t forget that newer water heaters are more energy efficient, so if yours is above 10-15 years old, it may be time to start looking into a new one to be sure you don’t have that sudden burst of cold water for several days in a row.
+And if you’ve got a house full of guests, wait at least 15 minutes between showers to allow time for hot water to refresh.